Prevent Tree Roots from Damaging Your Sewer Line – Expert Tips

 Don’t underestimate the space between the trees and the sewer lines, even if the trees appear to be far away.

 Always think about the roots, which can stretch a long way from where their trees are without you even realizing it.
-Always consider the potential that roots have grown towards your sewer lines.
+Always consider the potential that roots have grown toward your sewer lines.

 Get Your Sewer Line Inspected